Welcome back to The Growth Note, the growth marketing newsletter from your friends at Tuff!

 Growth marketing news to watch

 At the heart of the controversy?
-Many of the 2,500+ ranking features disclosed in the leak include elements that Google have sought to downplay or discredit in recent years, including the importance of links and clicks, as well as the existence of a “sandbox” for newly created domains.
+Many of the 2,500+ ranking features disclosed in the leak include elements that Google have sought to downplay or discredit in recent years, including the importance of links and the existence of a “sandbox” for newly created domains.

 Search Engine Land is already calling it potentially one of the “biggest stories in the history of SEO and Google Search.”
 And it’s galvanized industry SEOs like iPullRank’s Mike King (he collaborated with Fishkin to break the story), who’ve long singled out Google’s attempts to misdirect SEOs publishing research on search ranking features.